0100101101011010/blog/_posts/2019-06-10-montreal-trip-f1-race.md

 ![f1 track](/blog/images/f1-1.jpg){:width="100%"}{: .image-right}

 Canada's one and only Formula One Grand Prix is held at Circuit Gilles Villenueve, on the island of Montreal.
 The entrance to the circuit is easily accessible, being right next to a subway station, but getting from the entrance to our seats is where the real journey begins.
-It took us almost an hour to walk to our grandstand
+It took us almost an hour to walk to our grandstand, all the while breathing in cigarette smoke and dust kicked up from all the people walking around.
+The entire area surrounding the track looks like a fairground, with tents set up all around selling F1 merchandise, food

 ## Friday: Free Practice